Code | PCLLTI |

 Why Choose This Course

 This specialised Postgraduate Certificate builds upon the School’s considerable research and teaching expertise in the field of law and technology.
-You can advance your studies in Law and Technology by building on the Certificate to complete a Diploma in Law (Intellectual Property and E-Law) or an LLM (Intellectual Property and E-Law) (provided you get an honours mark in your Certificate).
+You can advance your studies in Law and Technology by building on the Certificate to complete a Postgraduate Diploma in Law (Law, Technology and Innovation) and LLM Law, Technology and Innovation (provided you get an honours mark in your Certificate).

 Skills and Careers Information